UGC NET Paper-I is the key to success in the National Eligibility Test. It helps to get a splendid result.

 What Are Higher Education Bodies in India and Their Functions?

-Based on the UGC NET Syllabus for Paper 1, the Higher Education Bodies is one of the most crucial topics that holds good scores in the question paper.
+Based on the UGC NET Syllabus for Paper 1, the Higher Education Bodies is one of the most crucial topics that hold good scores in the question paper.

 These bodies were regulated to make the smooth functioning of the Indian education system to build a modern and civilized society to such a vast population of India.